 - for the customers, if the insurance fulfills their expectations as a healthy or sick person and gives them support when they want and need it and

 - for the health insurance, if customer satisfaction and customers' recommendations lead to an increase in loyalty and recommendation rates and if the allocation of loyal customers covers the costs throughout their entire life cycle.

 In health care, typical value journeys can be identified and successfully created.
 Especially in care situations, insurances can demonstrate their benefits or yet lose their image or even negatively influence the brand experience.

 Objective: Our aim was to re-focus the shared vision of the employees back to the customers via a few but critical interaction points which run through the entire company and for the employees to consider the customer's perspective in their actions.

 The diffuse sentiment could be reduced through the joint work in key activities and the sharpening of the awareness for customer needs.

 Numerous initiatives and suggestions for improvements were initiated and are still being implemented into the major customer-orientated service processes.

-Customer satisfaction has demonstrably increased as well as the loyalty and the value added contributions of the relevant customers groups as multipliers.
+Customer satisfaction has demonstrably increased, so did the loyalty and the value added contributions of the relevant customers groups as multipliers.